 One of Storybook's main features is its robust addon ecosystem.
 Use addons to enhance and extend your development workflow.
 This page shows you how to create your own addon.

-For this example we're going to build a bare-bones addon which:
+For this example, we're going to build a bare-bones addon that:

 We recommend a common addon file and directory structure for consistency.